theuerc/Website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 Any running workspace will automatically stop after some time of inactivity.
 Normally, this timeout is 30 minutes but is extended to **60 minutes if you have an _Unleashed_ plan**.
 Furthermore, _Unleashed_ users can manually boost the timeout of a workspace to 180 minutes.
 This comes in handy, e.g. in case you want to go out for a longer lunch or meeting and don't like restarting your workspace when coming back.

-To do that, open the editor's Command Palette (⇧⌘P or Ctrl+Shift+P) and search for "Gitpod: Extend Workspace Timeout".
+To do that, open the editor's Command Palette (<Keybind>CtrlCmd + Shift + P</Keybind>) and search for "Gitpod: Extend Workspace Timeout".

 **Note**: If you do not have an _Unleashed_ plan, this command is not available.